-There are two core components of the PCF Dashboard:
+There are two core components of the PCF DHIS2 Dashboard:

 - Data entry form: The data entry form is where countries can enter and edit data to be used for the PCF process.
 The data entry form is split into several sections, each of which aligns with the primary sections of the PCF framework

-The PCF Dashboard will be useful throughout the PCF process, but there are several steps within the process which the PCF Dashboard was specifically designed to support such as the data consolidation.
+The PCF DHIS2 Dashboard is useful throughout the PCF process, however there are specific steps for which the Dashboard was designed to support such as the data consolidation.

 - Data Consolidation: The third step in the PCF process – the data consolidation step – is the first place where countries should use the PCF dashboard.
-This is where people will first start gathering important data points, entering those data points into the data entry form and populating visuals to be used in subsequent steps.
+This is where people start collating important data points, entering those data points into the data entry form and auto-populating visuals to be used in subsequent steps.

-- Prioritization and Optimization: While much of this step will likely be driven by discussions and modeling exercises, the data in the PCF data entry form will be helpful to have as a reference throughout the process.
+- Prioritization and Optimization: While much of this step will likely be driven by discussions and modeling exercises, the data ON the PCF DHIS2 Dashboard will be helpful to have as a reference throughout the process.

-How can we access and use the PCF Dashboard?
+How can you access and use the PCF DHIS2 Dashboard?

 Installation and User Manuals: